ruthomolara/ruthomolara/README.md

 - 👋 Hi, I’m @ruthomolara
-- 👀 I’m interested in data analysis and data science
+- 👀 I’m interested in data analysis and data visualization
-- 🌱 I’m currently learning data visualization
+- 🌱 I’m proficient in the us of MsExcel, SQL, PowerBi and Tableau
-- 💞️ I’m looking to collaborate on learning SQL and data visualization
+- 💞️ I’m currently learning programming language
 - 📫 How to reach me @ ajagunna ruth omolara on all social media platform

 <!---